 The best golf shoes, in order of preference

 As their name makes plain, these shoes were designed with PGA Tour pro golfer Jordan Spieth’s input.
 Jordan’s a Major champion so knows a thing or two about the importance of a good golf shoe.
 Spieth was the brightest star in golf a few years ago before suffering an alarming slump.
-He’s back now though and his return to form this season has coincided with Under Armour’s release of the Spieth 5.
-Both player and shoe look set to enjoy big success in 2021.
+He’s back now though and his return to form coincided with Under Armour’s release of the Spieth 5.

 Featuring a breathable, Clarino micro-fibre upper and a lightweight waterproof membrane designed to keep your toes cool and dry, these shoes deliver in all conditions.
 Unlike the four previous generations, the Spieth 5 is spikeless but still provides the similar impressive grip and traction of its predecessors.
 Advancements in shoe technology has closed the gap in performance between spiked and spikeless shoes and the Spieth 5 gives you the best of both worlds; combining the comfort and style of a spikeless shoe with the grip and performance of spikes.